PANTHEONtech/cnf-examples/sonic-vpp/sonic-vpp-L3/README.md

 docker exec -it clab-sonic-vpp01-PC2 iperf3 -c 10.20.1.1
 ```

-## But why?

-This example demonstrates Layer 3 routing integration between SONiC and [FD.io VPP](fd.io) using a real-world, containerized CNF setup.
-It showcases how to extend SONiC - traditionally a hardware-centric network OS - into a software-forwarding environment using VPP as the data plane, which is highly performant, flexible, and cloud-native.

 # About PANTHEON.tech

 Do you want to [deploy SONiC](https://pantheon.tech/services/expertise/sonic-nos/) in your infrastructure?
 Or [orchestrate SONiC with a unique solution](https://pantheon.tech/products/sandwork/)?